Normal structure of isotropic reductive groups over rings: Introduction

-We say that $G$ has isotropic rank $\ge n$, if every semisimple normal $K$-subgroup of $G$ contains a $n$-dimensional split $K$-torus $(\mathbb{G}_{m,K})^n$.
-If the isotropic rank is $\ge 1$, then $G$ contains a pair of opposite parabolic $K$-subgroups $P^\pm$~\cite{SGA}, and one defines the elementary subgroup $E_P(K)$ as the subgroup of $G(K)$ generated by $U_{P^+}(K)$ and $U_{P^-}(K)$, where $U_{P^\pm}$ denotes the unipotent radical of $P^\pm$.
-If, moreover, the isotropic rank of $G$ is $\ge 2$, the main result of~\cite{PetStavIso} implies that $E(K)=E_P(K)$ is independent of the choice of $P^\pm$ and normal in $G(K)$ (see \S~\ref{sec:elem} for the details).
-Under these assumptions, if $G=\GL_n$, then the elementary subgroup is the subgroup generated by the elementary transvections $e+te_{ij}$, $1\le i\neq j\le n$, $t\in K$.
-And if $K$ is a field, then $E(K)=G(K)^+$ is the above-mentioned group of J. Tits.
+To be more precise, we say that $G$ has isotropic rank $\ge n$, if every semisimple normal $R$-subgroup of $G$ contains an $n$-dimensional split $R$-torus $(\mathbb{G}_{m,R})^n$.
+If the isotropic rank is $\ge 1$, then $G$ contains a pair of opposite strictly proper parabolic $R$-subgroups $P^\pm$~\cite{SGA}, and one defines the elementary subgroup $E_P(R)$ as the subgroup of $G(R)$ generated by $U_{P^+}(R)$ and $U_{P^-}(R)$, where $U_{P^\pm}$ denotes the unipotent radical of $P^\pm$.
+If, moreover, the isotropic rank of $G$ is $\ge 2$, the main result of~\cite{PetStavIso} implies that $E(R)=E_P(R)$ is independent of the choice of $P^\pm$ and is normal in $G(R)$ (see \S~\ref{sec:elem} for the details).
+If $G=\GL_n$, $n\ge3$, then $E(R)$ is the usual elementary subgroup generated by the elementary transvections $e+te_{ij}$, $1\le i\neq j\le n$, $t\in R$ (here $e$ denotes the identity matrix whereas $e_{ij}$ is the matrix with 1 at position $(i,j)$ and zeros elsewhere).
+If $R$ is a field, then $E(R)=G(R)^+$ is the above-mentioned group of J.\,Tits.